 AHSL 5362 Motor Speech Disorders (3:3:0) A study of the neurologic foundations of speech, speech disorders that can develop as a result of damage to the nervous system, and the ways in which motor speech disorders can be diagnosed and managed.
+ISBN: 978-1-5-6593951-6

 AHSL 5381-5385 Graduate Clinical Practicum: SLP (3:3:0) Supervised clinical practice in speech and/or language pathology.
+ISBN: 978-159756175-4

-AHSL 5424 Pediatric Language Assessment & Intervention (4:4:0) Comparison of typical and atypical language in children from infancy through adolescence.
+AHSL5424 Pediatric Language Assessment & Intervention (4:4:0) Comparison of typical and atypical language in children from infancy through adolescence.
 Assessment and management strategies for diverse populations, and varied service delivery models.
+ISBN: 978-15865074-1; ISBN: 978-032303685-6

 AHSL 5463 Adult Language Assessment & Intervention (4:3:1) Effects of normal aging on communication.
 Assessment and intervention models for acquired adult language disorders (e.g. aphasia, dementia, traumatic brain injury).
 Medical terminology and report writing will also be included.
+ISBN: 978-078176981-5; ISBN: 978-142834057-2

 AHSL 5466 Augmentative and Alternative Communication (4:4:0) A study of the emerging area of augmentative and alternative communication, including a perspective on how these alternative and augmentative systems fit within the broad area of communication development and disorders.
+ISBN: 978-1-5-5766684-0

 AHSL 6000 Master's Thesis (3) May be repeated for credit.
 Consent of instructor required.
+No textbook is required.

-For additional information concerning a career in speech-language pathology, contact the American Speech-Language-Hearing Association (ASHA) in Rockville, Maryland; or visit the Department of Speech, Language, and Hearing Sciences at Texas Tech University Health Sciences Center.
+For additional information concerning a career in speech-language pathology, contact the American Speech-Language-Hearing Association (ASHA) in Rockville, Maryland; or visit the Department of Speech, Language and Hearing Sciences at Texas Tech University Health Sciences Center.